Clothing styles for an hourglass figure?

 What Girls Said 2

+Vintage works wonderfully on hourglass figures!It's tailored and stream-lined, and made to accentuate curves.
+Just think of burlesque - that's all about the vintage and the hour-glass.Also - pleated skirts can work very well on an hourglass so long as they're high-waisted.
 I suppose it depends on your weight surround your figure.
 But for most hourglass figures the rules are the simplest of all shapes.
 Wear clothes that a fitted but not too tight.
 You generally don't want anything to flowing.
 Tailored, fitted clothes work best because they show of the silhouette - and the hourglass is pretty much the desired shape for women, so just wear clothes that show that off.